Ultralavaboy/KatawaShoujoHDPatch/README.md

 ## Description
 Katawa Shoujo is a visual novel by Four Leaf Studios that tells the story of a young man and five young women living with varying disabilities.

-The game has been in development since 2007, and it was released in January 4, 2012.
+The game had been in development since 2007, and it was released in January 4, 2012.
 It was quite a long time ago, wasn’t it?
 The official game is available only in resolution 800x600.
 It’s actually not that good for *visual* novel in 2021.

 Katawa Shoujo HD patch is going to give this (g)old story a HD shell.